hudsonssrosa/pyon-behave-ui-tests-web/README.md

     docker-compose run --rm web
  ```

-Increment this command with CLI presented in next section 4.3, if you want to simulate the PYON using Docker.
+Increment this command with CLI presented in next section 4.3, if you want to simulate the PyonUIT using Docker.

 ### 4. Ways to run this project